lorenzomarini96/FOOT/README.md

 ## The repository

 This repository contains some material on which I have been working in these months together with my thesis supervisor (Dr. Luca Galli).
-He is teaching me many interesting aspects regarding the acquisition trigger of the **FOOT experiment**.
+As the trigger manager, he is teaching me many interesting aspects regarding the acquisition trigger of the **FOOT experiment**.

 ### Topics